Which Institutions Own Shares In Hannon Armstrong Sustainable Infrastructure Capital Inc. (HASI)?

-Hannon Armstrong Sustainable Infrastructure Capital Inc. (NYSE: HASI) is -39.59% lower on its value in year-to-date trading and has touched a low of $21.56 and a high of $64.37 in the current 52-week trading range.
+Hannon Armstrong Sustainable Infrastructure Capital Inc. (NYSE: HASI) is -41.74% lower on its value in year-to-date trading and has touched a low of $21.56 and a high of $63.42 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The HASI stock was last observed hovering at around $28.95 in the last trading session, with the day’s gains setting it 3.14% off its average median price target of $50.00 for the next 12 months.
-It is also 44.67% off the consensus price target high of $58.00 offered by 10 analysts, but current levels are 10.86% higher than the price target low of $36.00 for the same period.
+The HASI stock was last observed hovering at around $31.04 in the last trading session, with the day’s loss setting it -0.09%.

 China Can't Stop US$0.25 Stock from Mining Ultra-Rare Metal